top of page

 Before going into action, let's discuss what we want to achieve:

-• Have a Java project running on the latest JDK release (at the moment I am writing this is 21) that builds one or more OCI instances.
+• Have a Java project running on a recent JDK release (at the moment I am writing this is 21) that builds one or more OCI instances.

 • As environment parameters can vary, would be great to maintain them in one or more .properties or .yaml configuration files.